JiankunW/AWS-Lambda-ML-Training/README.md

 ## Discussions

 ### Deploying Lambda functions with container images instead of zip
-An AWS Lambda function's code comprises your function's handler code, together with libraries your code depends on.
-To deploy this function code to Lambda, you use a deployment package.
-This package may either be a .zip file archive or a container image.
-You can benefit from zip package by shorter cold start time than the container package, but AWS has little quota for it (50MB zipped, and 250MB unzipped).
-Layer (256MB quota), which you may turn to for supplementary storage, also fails to support large package.
-For example, it is infeasible to package PyTorch in zip due to the torch package (e.g. torch-1.0.1+cpu-py37 is 219MB, torch-1.0.1-py37 with cuda 1.1G) is too big.
+An AWS Lambda function's code consists of your function's handler code and any required libraries.
+To deploy this function code to Lambda, you have two options: a .zip file archive or a container image.
+While using a .zip package offers shorter cold start times compared to a container package, AWS imposes size limits (50MB zipped and 250MB unzipped).
+Even the use of layers (with a 256MB quota) for additional storage may not support large packages.
+For instance, packaging PyTorch in a .zip file is not feasible due to the large size of the torch package.
+For example, torch-1.0.1-py37 without CUDA is 219MB, while the version with CUDA support exceeds 1.1GB.

 ### Creating Lambda functions with AWS Lambda API instead of SAM
-Two technical routes of creating Lambda functions are:
+There are two technical approaches to creating Lambda functions:

-1. Serverless Application Model (SAM) in YAML: one-stop solution for creating and configuring a collection of AWS resources: lambda, S3, Memcached, etc.
+- Serverless Application Model (SAM) in YAML: A comprehensive solution for creating and configuring various AWS resources, including Lambda functions, S3, Memcached, and more.
-2. Creating Lambda functions using AWS Lambda API from CML, and other AWS resources on aws console.
+- Creating Lambda functions using the AWS Lambda API from the command line interface (CLI) and other AWS resources via the AWS Management Console.

-Finally, the second route is chosen since SAM specifies a memory size of 3008 MB in some regions (like us-west-1).
-In contrast, AWS Lambda API allows to create functions with up to 10,240 MB of memory.
+Ultimately, the second approach is chosen primarily because SAM enforces a memory size limit of 3008 MB in some regions (e.g., us-west-1).
+In contrast, the AWS Lambda API allows you to create functions with up to 10 GB of memory.